Katharine Hepburn: Early life and education

 In March 1921, Hepburn, 13, and her 15-year-old brother Tom were visiting New York, staying with a friend of their mother's in Greenwich Village over the Easter break.
 On March 30, Hepburn discovered the body of her adored older brother dead from an apparent suicide.
 He had tied a curtain tie around a beam and hanged himself.
 The Hepburn family denied it was suicide and maintained that Tom's death must have been an experiment that had gone wrong.
 The incident made the teenage Hepburn nervous, moody, and suspicious of people.
-She shied away from other children, dropped out of Oxford School, and was tutored privately.
+She shied away from other children, dropped out of Oxford School (now Kingswood-Oxford School) and was tutored privately.
 For many years she used Tom's birthday (November 8) as her own.
 It was not until her 1991 autobiography, Me: Stories of My Life, that Hepburn revealed her true birth date.

-In 1924 Hepburn was admitted to Bryn Mawr College.
-She initially agreed to attend the institution to satisfy her mother, who had studied there, but ultimately found the experience to be fulfilling.
+In 1924, Hepburn was admitted to Bryn Mawr College.
+She initially agreed to attend the institution to satisfy her mother, who had studied there, but ultimately found the experience to be unfulfilling.
 It was the first time she had been in school for several years, and she was self-conscious and uncomfortable with her classmates.
 She struggled with the scholastic demands of university, and once was suspended for smoking in her room.
 Hepburn was drawn to acting, but roles in college plays were conditional on good grades.
 Once her marks had improved, she began performing regularly.
 She performed the lead role in a production of The Woman in the Moon in her senior year, and the positive response it received cemented Hepburn's plans to pursue a theatrical career.
 She graduated with a degree in history and philosophy in June 1928.

+Hepburn was a member of the Junior League of Hartford, Connecticut.